Bishnupur (West Bengal): Language

-Bishnupur is a region where Bengali has gained importance.
-Bengali is the primary dialect and main language of this region.
-More than 90% of the people of Bishnupur are Bengali.
+At the time of the 2011 census, 99.18% of the population of Bisnupur I community development block spoke Bengali, 0.79% Hindi and 0.02% Urdu as their first language.

 Education

 There are a number of well-known schools and colleges in Bishnupur.
 For higher education, there is a college named Ramananda College under Bankura University.
 There is also a music college named Ramsharan College of Music.
 The names of the schools are: